lilyschen/prescribing-tool/README.md

 - As a user, I want to be able to **remove** a medication from a patient's list of medications
 - As a user, I want to be able to **see** the number of patients taking a specific medication

+- As a user, I want have the option to **save** all the new data added (new condition, drug, patient, etc) to file
+- As a user, I want have the option to **load** the previously saved data from file when I restart the application

 ## Note
 - followed Teller App format for Phase 1 of this project
 - condition & drug list from BC Pharmacy Association MACS Resources website